 The New York Herald attacked Walsh, calling him as nothing more than “a Mother Jones in trousers”.
 The Commission condemned the policies of mine operators and described the mining towns as containing every aspect of feudalism.

-Many of the Walsh Report findings eventually found their way into legislation as its recommendations had placed workers’ rights centre stage as an essential answer to resolving industrial conflict for the first time.
+Many of the Walsh Report findings found their way into legislation as its recommendations had placed workers’ rights centre stage towards providing essential answers to resolving industrial conflict for the very first time.

-As workers and unions had been listened to by a federal institution, if only a little, it opened opportunities for negotiation, dialogue, and a place at the table for trade unionists instead of abrasive political conflict, strikes, violence, injury and death.
+As workers and unions had been listened to by a federal institution, it opened opportunities for negotiation, dialogue, and a place at the table for trade unionists instead of abrasive political conflict, strikes, violence, injury and death.

 Not that political class politics, revolution and union solidarity became in any way redundant immediately as the ongoing activities of Mother Jones demonstrate.